edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ![board-manager-mbded-1.3.1](assets/board-manager-mbded-1.3.1.png)

-In order to be able to compile and run this project on the MicroMod nRF52840 Processor, you will need to install the **version `1.3.1`** of this deprecated package.
+In order to be able to compile and run this project on the MicroMod nRF52840 Processor, you will need to install the **specific version `1.3.1`** of the Arduino Mbed OS Board, which is now deprecated.
 Sparkfun is working on a fix, the official guide should be update once done.

 Do not forget to restard your Arduino IDE after having added the board in the application folder.